3DTune-In/3dti_AudioToolkit_UnityWrapper/README.md

 The current version of the package is built to support the following platforms:

-- As Host: Microsoft Windows 10, MacOS.
+- As Host: Microsoft Windows 10, MacOS (Intel).
-- As Target: Microsoft Windows x64, MacOS, Android x64 (4.4 or above), iOS.
+- As Target: Microsoft Windows x64, MacOS (Intel), Android x64 (4.4 or above), iOS.
 (We also include binaries for Windows x86 but they are not tested on a 32 bit computer so are not officially supported.)

 In its current version, the following parts of the 3DTI Toolkit are made available to a Unity application: